 Happy Fourth Anniversary – Vino Expressions!

-Today – St. Patrick’s Day – marks the fourth anniversary of the launching of the web log – Wine and Work.
+Today – St. Patrick’s Day – marks the fourth anniversary of the launching of the web log – Vino Voices.
 The site was originally titled Vino Expressions – to match the book title this blog promotes.
-When I changed the book name to Wine and Work, this blog name changed with it.
+When I changed the book name to Wine and Work, (which is now Vino Voices), this blog name changed with it.

 Four years?
 That’s wild.
 Particularly as for three of those years I’ve assembled posts from a country where it can be a challenge to obtain wine.
 Most posts (and all photos) are based on travels, research, and interviews with others.
 For the first few years, this post simply included excerpts from the book Wine and Work.